mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Cloud Activity

+When saving to cloud it's either a zip archive (.zip) OR an encrypted zip archive (.encryptedzip), depending on the encryption settings.
+This file will be transferred directly to Dropbox.
+If you have the Dropbox software installed and the MAMP PRO folder is not in the exception list, the Dropbox software will download the folder content to `~/Dropbox/Apps/MAMP PRO` after MAMP PRO has uploaded data.
+When MAMP PRO turns off the Cloud activity signals the data has been completely transferred to Dropbox.
+At that point, the Dropbox software might not even have started to re-transfer the data back to the originating computer.
+Ergo: The Dropbox is NOT an indicator if MAMP PRO has finished its cloud work.

 You can spot cloud related activity when you see the following:

 The elephant logos in the toolbar and menubar are green.